REAL LONG INTEREST RATE The Bank of Canada 30 year Bond Rate less CPI and the TSX Real Estate Index

 Real Rates of return fall with the rise in CPI or the drop in nominal yields and are defined as "the nominal rate less CPI".

-The seasonal slow down in real estate sales as well as perhaps a more secular turn in trend may leave the June 2017 TSX Real Estate Index data spike high and dry as investors rethink their new year's portfolio mix.
+The slow down in real estate sales as well as perhaps a more secular turn in trend may leave the June 2017 TSX Real Estate Index data spike high and dry as investors rethink their 2018 portfolio mix.

 Mark your calendars, 2016-17 has been hot for real estate bulls and they have been able to make 2017 memorable despite sales resistance under the growing mountain of debt.